Stricter state laws are chipping away at sex education in K-12 schools

 “I worry any time educators don’t feel able to thoughtfully answer young people’s questions,” Ethier said.

-Teenagers’ curiosity drives Teen Health Mississippi, a organization that trains educators and offers supplemental programs for parents and teens.
+Teenagers’ curiosity drives Teen Health Mississippi, an organization that trains educators and offers supplemental programs for parents and teens.

 About a quarter of the state’s counties work with the nonprofit and the state’s health agency to implement an “abstinence-plus” program, an option schools have to teach about contraception in addition to the now-permanent requirement to teach abstinence.